-There is a significant scope for developing fisheries in terms of food security and economic development as the communities have large coast lines.
+There is a significant scope for developing fisheries in terms of food security and economic development as the communities have a large coastline.
 There is huge potential for commercial fishing.
-There is a need to reduce post-harvest loss, develop cold storages and downstream fish processing industries.
-Further there are some unethical fishing activities, such as throwing plastics in the sea, river and cyanide dynamite.
-Beach de mer harvesting for fishing.
+There is a need to reduce post-harvest loss, develop cold storages and also downstream fish processing industries.
+Further there are some unethical fishing activities (throwing plastics in the sea /river, cyanide dynamite.
+Beach de mere harvesting for fishing).
 This destroys marine life.
 There is also scope for development of in shore fishing (aquaculture, Mari culture).

-2. Name some of the renewable energy gadgets that can be used in fisheries
+2. Name some of the renewable energy gadgets that can be used in fisheries?

-- Solar fish drying to dry fish
+- Solar fish drying to dry fish.

-- Solar cold room
+- Solar cold room.

 - Solar lights and fans in the fish selling store.

-3. Name some initiatives for developing handicrafts
+3. Name some initiatives for developing handicrafts?

-- Forming of cooperatives to give loan (money) to the artisans (NGOs and government can facilitate this). - Help in sourcing quality raw material and also ensure quality of finished product. - Ensure right price for the product.
+- Forming of cooperatives to give loan (money) to the artisans. - NGOs and government can facilitate this. - Help in sourcing quality raw materials and also ensure quality of finished product. - Ensure right price for the product.

-4. Identify some of the issues in forestry sector in the countries
+4. Name some of the issues in forestry sector in the countries?

-- i.
-Over felling of logs to export timber at current extraction rates. - ii.
-Forest cover has substantially declined in the country - iii.
-Need to implement the regulations for commercial forests.
-(Code of logging practice) - iv.
-Public-private partnership for funding - v.
-Proper Reforestation methodologies
+- Over felling of logs to export timber at current extraction rates. - Forest cover has substantially declined in the countries (by about 14% in Fiji from 1991 and 2007). - Need to implement the regulations for commercial forests.
+(Code of logging practice). - Public-Private partnership for funding. - Proper Reforestation methodologies.